Nine-point conic

 The conic is an ellipse if P lies in the interior of △ABC or in one of the regions of the plane separated from the interior by two sides of the triangle, otherwise the conic is a hyperbola.
 Bôcher notes that when P is the orthocenter, one obtains the nine-point circle, and when P is on the circumcircle of △ABC, then the conic is an equilateral hyperbola.

 In 1912 Maud Minthorn showed that the nine-point conic is the locus of the center of a conic through four given points.

+The nine-point conic with respect to a line l is the conic through the six harmonic conjugates of the intersection of the sides of the complete quadrangle with l.